 Handel Admeto opera to libretto by Nicola Haym or Paolo Antonio Rolli.
-Directed 2009 by Doris Dörrie as part of the Internationale Handel-Festspiele at the Deutsches Theatre, Göttingen.
-Singing stars are Tim Mead, Marie Arnet, William Berger, Andrew Radley, David Bates, Kirsten Blaise, and Wolf Matthias Friedrich.
+Directed 2009 by Doris Dörrie at the Deutsches Theatre, Göttingen, Germany, as part of the Internationale Handel-Festspiele.
+(This is a completely different production than the Halle Admeto.)
+Singing stars are Tim Mead (Admeto), Marie Arnet (Alceste), William Berger (Ercole), Andrew Radley (Orindo), David Bates (Trasimede), Kirsten Blaise (Antgone), and Wolf Matthias Friedrich (Meraspe).
 Dancing by Tadashi Endo and members of the Mamu Dance Theatre.
 Nicholas McGegan conducts the Göttingen Festival Orchestra.
-Set and costume design by Bernd Lepel; lighting by Linus Fellbom; video direction by Agnes Méth; choreography by Tadashi Endo.
+Set and costume design by Bernd Lepel; lighting by Linus Fellbom; choreography by Tadashi Endo.
+Directed for TV by Agnes Méth.
 Released in 2010, this disc has 5.1 dts-HD Master Audio surround sound.
 Grade: F+

 There are no videos of this obscure Handel opera other than subject title and the Halle Handel Festival version, both published in HDVD.
 Having viewed both of these titles several times, I'll testify that this opera is worthy of production today.
 If none of the major opera houses will stage it, we should be grateful to the folks at the festivals and smaller houses who will give it a spin.
 The folks at Göttingen came up with a lot of ideas to present in their tiny house.
 It's possible that the production was enjoyable live, even if it wilts before HDVD cameras and high-fidelity microphones.
 The recording suggests that the audience was enthusiastic.
 But there is no substantial picture of the audience, so there's no way to know if the applause was real or fake.